VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 `ssh-keygen`

+\+ adding GPG key to accout for Github verrified thing

 After you have a key generated, you'll need to add the public key to github,

 <img src="/eng/gitkeys.webp" alt="keysongithub" style="zoom:50%;" />